 I also strongly recommend that you book a monthly retrospective with all the engineers in the merged rotation, at which you also share alert statistics.
 Failure to do this can lead to unnecessary unhappiness as I found out.

 It is also important to have a channel in which all the engineers in the rotation are.
 This is important to discuss current alerts, poke people for missing runbooks, rage about the flaky alert that woke you up last night, and to negotiate shift swaps.

 My recommended way to calm down the anxiety of a new person joining the rotation is the following:

 This is a surprisingly difficult problem to solve: when people are in the office, alert the owning team instead of the shared rotation.

 These are the bane of the shared on-call.
 People get unsurprisingly and rightfully upset when those happen.
-It is paramount that the leaders of each team take fine-tuning flaky alerts the very next day.
+It is paramount that the leaders of each team take time to fine-tune flaky alerts as soon as possible, immediately or the very next day.

 Sometimes, a team is too far away in technology from the others, making writing runbooks nearly impossible.

 This, however, can be a symptom of an underlying problem that, perhaps, should be addressed.